collective/Products.remember/README.txt

 performing such migrations, please refer to the README.txt file in the cmfmember subdirectory.

-NOTE: This version of Remember requires Plone 3.0 or 3.1, it does NOT support Plone 2.5.
+NOTE: This version of Remember requires Plone 3; it does NOT support Plone 2.5 or Plone 4.
 If you have a CMFMember-based Plone 2.1 solution, you should initially migrate to Remember 1.0 and Plone 2.5.
 Once this is working correctly, then you can upgrade to Remember 1.1 and Plone 3 with little problem.

 For questions and support, please see the Remember mailing list: http://www.openplans.org/projects/remember/lists/remember/